feature2018/json/README.md

     out.println( addr ); // {"host": "localhost", "port": 80}
     out.println( addr.get("port") ); // 80

 ## Features

- - Simple and convenient constructors (see below)
+ - Simple and convenient constructors
  - Implements `Map` interface so you can treat it like a Map
  - JDK8 Nashorn compatible - use it in JavaScript functions
  - Convenience methods for building and getting values
  - Serialize to/from String
- - cast-less value access
+ - Access properties without explicit casting
- - Provides equals/hashCode
+ - Provides equals()/hashCode() methods, so you can compare objects

 ## Constructors